syntax-syndicate/beeai-platform/CONTRIBUTING.md

 Bump version in `apps/beeai-cli/pyproject.toml`.
 Commit the changes, push to main, and create and push a tag `beeai-cli-v<version>`, for example `beeai-cli-v0.0.1`.
 Check the GitHub Actions to see if everything went smoothly.

-After releasing to PyPI, the next step is releasing to Homebrew.
-First ensure that you have the tap added with `brew tap i-am-bee/beeai`.
-Then run `brew bump-formula-pr i-am-bee/beeai/beeai --version ...` substituting the correct version.
-This should create a PR for the Homebrew tap.
-The GitHub Action will then build and test the new version.
-This might take up to one hour. **⚠️ IMPORTANT:** Do not merge the PR -- instead, tag the PR with `pr-pull`, and the Action will automatically merge it, ensuring that the correct bottles are referenced.
+After releasing to PyPI, the next step is releasing to Homebrew: follow the [instructions in the Homebrew tap](https://github.com/i-am-bee/homebrew-beeai/blob/main/CONTRIBUTING.md).